crc-org/vfkit/doc/usage.md

 #### Description

 The `--device virtio-serial` option adds a serial device to the virtual machine.
 This is useful to redirect text output from the virtual machine to a log file.
+The `logFilePath` and `stdio` arguments are mutually exclusive.

 #### Arguments
 - `logFilePath`: path where the serial port output should be written.
+- `stdio`: uses stdin/stdout for the serial console input/output.

 #### Example
 `--device virtio-serial,logFilePath=/Users/virtuser/vfkit.log`